 If you are paying 5% to even 20-21% or higher, you need to find ways to lower that debt quickly.

 Here’s a debt calculator to help you.
 Figure out your debt-free date.

 Making paying off debt fast is your target and main focus.
-I can tell you from personal experience, it was not until week paid off our debt that we finally rounded the corner financially.
+I can tell you from personal experience, that it was not until we paid off our debt that we finally rounded the corner financially.
 Once our debt was paid off, we could finally be able to save money.
 Set money aside in separate bank accounts and pay for cash for things.

 It took us working hard to pay off debt.
 We needed persistence and patience while we had setbacks in our debt-free journey.